GoogleCloudPlatform/recaptcha-enterprise-react-native/README.md

 # reCAPTCHA Enterprise React Native Module

-NOTE: This plugin is considered a Public Preview at this stage and the public API is subject to change.

 Please note that issues filed in this repository are not an official Google support channel and are answered on a best effort basis.
 For official support, please visit: https://cloud.google.com/support-hub.